Does Coffee Make Period Cramps Worse? OB/GYNs Explain

 It's important to note: It's not the coffee itself that raises questions here—it's the caffeine.
 So, while decaf drinkers can proceed as normal, the answer isn't quite as clear-cut for caffeine fiends.

-If you look to guidelines from the American College of Obstetricians and Gynecologists, avoiding caffeine is recommended to help relieve PMS symptoms, whereas, one 2016 study published in the American Journal of Clinical Nutrition found that caffeine intake was not even associated with PMS symptoms.
+If you look to guidelines from the American College of Obstetricians and Gynecologists, avoiding caffeine is recommended to help relieve PMS symptoms1, whereas, one 2016 study published in the American Journal of Clinical Nutrition found that caffeine intake was not even associated with PMS symptoms2.

 At the end of the day, it appears the answer to this question differs based on who you ask and how your individual body reacts to the substance.